ppad-tech/chacha/README.md

 garbage-collected language under an optimizing compiler such as GHC, in which strict constant-timeness can be [challenging to achieve][const].

+The ChaCha20 cipher within passes all test vectors from RFC8439.

 If you discover any vulnerabilities, please disclose them via security@ppad.tech.